 Advances in HIV transmission

-In the last funding period, we have made several key discoveries in the prevention, pathogenesis and treatment of SIV/SHIV in macaques as a model for HIV prevention and treatment strategies.
+Scientists at the TNPRC have made several key discoveries in the prevention, pathogenesis, and treatment of SIV/SHIV in macaques as a model for HIV prevention and treatment strategies.
 Recently, working with collaborators at Northwestern University we discovered that Th17 cells in the female reproductive tract are among the first cells infected after vaginal exposure to SIV/SHIV.
 In addition, we have also been examining the cellular and molecular mechanisms of penile, vaginal, and rectal transmission and are testing new methods for prevention of infection through modulating the mucosal immune environment.
 Specifically we showed that topical vaginal treatment with IFN-b could induce innate immune responses to prevent infection.

 Advances in HIV Treatment and Prevention